 Check the level in the windshield washer reservoir at least monthly during normal usage.
 In bad weather, when you use the washers often, check the level every time you stop for gas.

-The windshield washer reservoir is located behind the left headlight.
+The windshield washer reservoir is located behind the driver's side headlight.
 Check the reservoir's fluid level by removing the cap and looking at the dipstick.